josephmbell/azure-content/articles/virtual-machines/virtual-machines-configuring-oracle-goldengate.md

 Then, grant all privileges on the new inventory table to the user ggate on Site A and Site B:

 	grant all on scott.inventory to ggate;

-Next, create and enable a database trigger, INVENTORY_CDR_TRG, on the newly created table to make sure that all transactions to the new table are recorded if the user is not ggate.
-Perform this operation on Site A and Site B.

-	CREATE OR REPLACE TRIGGER INVENTORY_CDR_TRG
-	BEFORE UPDATE
-	ON SCOTT.INVENTORY
-	REFERENCING NEW AS New OLD AS Old
-	FOR EACH ROW
-	BEGIN
-	IF SYS_CONTEXT ('USERENV', 'SESSION_USER') != 'GGATE'
-	THEN
-	:NEW.LAST_DML := SYSTIMESTAMP;
-	END IF;
-	END;
-	/

 ##2.
 Prepare Site A and Site B for database replication